Draconian Measures: Summary

 The book begins with Kang and his force of draconians preparing to ambush an army of goblins which are trying to destroy Kang's force because they have females.
 After springing the ambush, they find out that the goblins were aware of the ambush, and turned the ambush around on the draconians.
 Hobgoblins quickly appear, and so Kang tells his main force to retreat, while signaling a support force to cover.

 Meanwhile, on a hill a short distance away, the guarded female draconians notice that Kang's force is retreating, and becoming suspicious, they question the male draconians that are guarding them; however, realizing that they are being given an excuse, Fonrar sends in a sivak, Shanra, disguised as a male to discover the truth, since the female sivaks had an ability to blend in with their surroundings.

-Later, after Shanra returns, Fonrar and Thesik learn that the bozaks saw flashes of light in a nearby canyon.
-Knowing that the males wouldn't believe them, Fonrar and Thesik set out to learn more.
+Later, after Shanra returns, Fonrar and Thesik learn that the Bozaks saw flashes of light in a nearby canyon.
+Knowing that the males would not believe them, Fonrar and Thesik set out to learn more.
 After getting closer to the light, Fonrar accidentally trips, which causes the mysterious shapes that caused the light to question them.
 They are faced with answering, or getting attacked within five seconds, and so, Thesik and Fonrar jump onto a boulder to announce their presence.
-The moonlight shines off of Thesik's scales, revealing her as an aurak to the draconians that were the mysterious shapes.
+The moonlight shines off of Thesik's scales, revealing her as an Aurak to the draconians that were the mysterious shapes.

 Back at the base, the hobgoblins attack, quickly overwhelming Kang's force.
 Kang and Slith prepare to make a bold stand when suddenly the hobgoblins retreat in a wild melee.
 Then, Kang hears giggles behind him, and turning around, sees Thesik, Fonrar, and the sivak sisters, Shanra and Hanra.
 The females announce that they brought reinforcements, salute (while giggling) him, and introduce Prokel, the subcommander of the Ninth Infantry.